-The goal was five, so we grouped family and friends into one, which I fully admit is a cheat move – but I’m talking here about the friends who are the family we chose.
+The goal was five.
+We grouped family and friends into one, which I fully admit is a cheat move.
+But I’m talking here about the friends who are the family we chose.
 Remember I’m new to these, but I plan to place them somewhere visible in our home.
 I want to make them part of our decision-making process in ways our kids hear so they know they are living values and not just words.
 I also think they’re the starting point as I create the standard of “character” we expect from our kids.

 Developing three character traits over time will create a solid core.
-And 7 Habits author Covey says “People can’t live with change if there’s not a changeless core inside them.”
-In today’s world more than ever, I need to raise kids who can live with change while still knowing who they are and what they stand for.
+7 Habits author Covey says “People can’t live with change if there’s not a changeless core inside them.”
+In today’s world more than ever, I need help raising teenagers who can live with change while still knowing who they are and what they stand for.
 Those can last in the midst of an ever-changing world.

 See more on Covey’s habit: Begin With the End in Mind